AlaaZidan/loopback-boilerplate/README.md

 ###From Boiler plate to working code

+1. Code.
+    1. rename user model name (now 'MyUser' is been used).
+    1. reame 'boilerplate' in debug assertion into the name of your project.

-1. tests
+1. Tests

     1. add test users and test roles at https://github.com/redbabel/loopback-boilerplate/blob/master/test/dbUtils.js

-    1. add database populate scripts in https://github.com/redbabel/loopback-boilerplate/tree/master/test/db_populate_data
-    1. modify `before((done)` in the test https://github.com/redbabel/loopback-boilerplate/tree/master/test/db_populate_data files https://github.com/redbabel/loopback-boilerplate/blob/master/test/models adding the files in https://github.com/redbabel/loopback-boilerplate/tree/master/test/db_populate_data
-    1. implement other tests if needed (https://github.com/redbabel/loopback-boilerplate/tree/master/test)
+    1. TBD